RupakMukherjee/PPPL-CCI-2021/index.md

 ### Machine Learning Process Flowchart

+The machine learning process flowchart below will explain the five steps of a general machine learning process.
+We want to get a great understanding of the basics before we go into detail about how the machine learning process is utilized to solve PDEs.
+First, start at step 1, then step 2 until you end at step 5.

 <img src="https://user-images.githubusercontent.com/90737587/141751967-9b24e444-f079-4771-95a4-5eacdcc652ee.png" width="100%" height="100%">

 For this project, I utilized this [Advection-Diffusion code](https://github.com/dynamicslab/deep-learning-fluids/blob/main/notebooks/advection_diffusion_DL.ipynb) that also uses the same machine learning process shown above.
 I used the same code for the Burger’s and KdV’s code except with some slight modifications.
 In the second Machine learning process flowchart down below, I will explain how we utilized the machine learning process in regards to solving PDEs.
 Keep in mind, I will be soley focus on the process itself.
 Later, I will go into further detail about what is Test 1 & 2 are, and how to evaluate and improve the models later.
 With that said, for steps 1-3, I will explain what the creator of the Advection-Diffusion code did for data collection, preparing the data, and building the model.
 Then, for steps 3-5, I will explain what I have done to train the model, test the model, and improve the model to get better results.